molsonkiko/JsonToolsNppPlugin/docs/README.md

     - `Ctrl+Down` while in the tree selects the last direct child of the currently selected node. *Added in [v6.0](/CHANGELOG.md#600---2023-12-13).*
     - `Escape` takes focus from the tree view back to the editor.
 5. Beginning in [v4.4.0](/CHANGELOG.md#440---2022-11-23), you can have multiple tree views open.
+6. Beginning in [v8.1](/CHANGELOG.md#810---unreleased-yyyy-mm-dd), JsonTools will refuse to perform plugin commands on files with more than 2147483647 bytes.
+This is the same size restriction that 32-bit Notepad++ has for opening files.
+    - Prior to that release, JsonTools would cause Notepad++ to __crash__ if you attempted to execute plugin commands on files that large.

 If a node has a `+` or `-` sign next to it, you can click on that button to expand the children of the node, as shown here.